GallagherSecurity/cc-rest-docs/training/README.md

 The URL that comes in a field called `href` is how you reference objects, both as addresses in your own GETs, DELETEs, and PATCHes, but also in the bodies of those requests and POSTs when you need to connect two objects.
-When adding a card to a cardholder, for example, you need to send the href for the new card’s card type.
+When adding a card to a cardholder, for example, you need to send the href for the new card's card type.
 You would find that href using the card_types controller.
 As another example, when connecting two cardholders with a relationship, you need to PATCH the href of one of the cardholders with the href of the role (from the roles controller) and of the other cardholder (from a search of cardholders).